JulesVerne22/Bombgineers-Docs/pages/User-Docs/how-to-play.md

 First, the bombsight calculates the angle where the user is aiming there crosshair.
 This is not too difficult as long as the True Vertical is accurate (True Vertical references what the gyroscope thinks is vertical).

 Additionally, based on the inputs from the user (i.e. ATF, Trail, and rate), the bombsight will calculate a necessary drop angle.

-(insert image of both angles adjusting)
+The two angles in question can be found in the lower right of the bombsight widget.

 With these two angles, as soon as the drop angle equals the line of sight angle, the bomb will drop automatically.

-(insert image of bomb dropping)

 ### After bomb drop